-With Ring Protect Plus you’ll receive 24/7 monitoring for your Ring Alarm system and be able to save up to 60 days of Ring videos for a reasonable price.Ring.com website
+With Ring Protect Plus you’ll receive 24/7 monitoring for your Ring Alarm system and be able to save up to 180 days of Ring videos for a reasonable price.Ring.com website

 This sums up the big value that Ring Protect brings, to be honest:

-- For the alarm system, you get 24/7 professional monitoring (so that Ring’s staff will check in on things if your alarm system is triggered) along with a cellular backup in=case your internet connection drops.
+- For the alarm system, you get 24/7 professional monitoring (so that Ring’s staff will check in on things if your alarm system is triggered) along with a cellular backup in-case your internet connection drops.

 |Ring Protect Plus||$10/month ($100/year)||£8/month (£80/year)||$15/month ($150/year) CAD||€10/month (€100/year)||$15/month ($150/year) AUD|

+As you can see, the price varies a bit around the world but they all work out to roughly the same monthly/yearly price.
 Nonetheless, the features that are offered are fairly consistent worldwide.
 With the Ring Protect Basic plan, you get the following (over and above not having a subscription):

 - The ability to share and save videos.

-- An extended warranty for all Ring devices that are currently under warranty.
+With the Ring Protect Plus and Pro plans, you also get an extended warranty for all Ring devices that are currently under warranty.
 In other words, a 4 year old Ring camera wouldn’t suddenly get a warranty again, but newer devices would.
 The standard Ring warranty is 1 year in America and 2 years in some other countries (including the UK).